Clubs & Organizations

 Student Government Association

 The Stonehill College Student Government Association serves as the voice for undergraduate students.
 SGA takes an active and integral role in promoting Diversity & Inclusion initiatives, campus-wide programming, legislation, and overall student engagement within the Stonehill community.
-We strive to embody the College’s values of “educating the whole person, so that each Stonehill graduate thinks, acts, and leads with courage towards the creation of a more just and compassionate world.”
+We strive to embody the College’s values of “educating the whole person, so that each Stonehill graduate thinks, acts, and leads with courage to create a more just and compassionate world.”
 Below is information on the Class Presidents and Programming Committee

 Class Committees